apache/sling-whiteboard/featuremodel/readme.md

 * SFM220 - It must be possible to associate any additional metadata like a hash with an artifact.
 * SFM230 - It must be possible to define whether an artifact is mandatory or optional.
 * SFM240 - The feature model must be extensible to allow other/additional content.
+* SFM250 - It must be possible to mark the additional content as optional.
-* SFM250 - A feature must be able to specify additional requirements and capabilities that extend the requirements and capabilities from the contained artifacts.
+* SFM260 - A feature must be able to specify additional requirements and capabilities that extend the requirements and capabilities from the contained artifacts.
-* SFM260 - A feature must be able to extend other features.
+* SFM270 - A feature must be able to extend other features.
-* SFM270 - A feature must be able to depend on other features through the requirements/capabilities model based on the feature contents.
+* SFM280 - A feature must be able to depend on other features through the requirements/capabilities model based on the feature contents.
 The feature model must be able to deal with circular dependencies.
 However, there must be now way of explicitly requiring a feature from another feature.
-* SFM280 - The feature model must describe how several features are aggregated to build a higher level feature
+* SFM290 - The feature model must describe how several features are aggregated to build a higher level feature
-* SFM290 - The feature model must describe how several features are combined to build an application.
+* SFM300 - The feature model must describe how several features are combined to build an application.
-* SFM300 - When features are aggregated, either to create a higher level feature or an application, and a bundle/artifact is encountered with different versions, the feature model must be capable of only using the bundle/artifact with the highest version number.
+* SFM310 - When features are aggregated, either to create a higher level feature or an application, and a bundle/artifact is encountered with different versions, the feature model must be capable of only using the bundle/artifact with the highest version number.
-* SFM310 - When features are aggregated, either to create a higher level feature or an application, and a bundle/artifact is encountered with different versions, the feature model must be capable of including both versions side-by-side.
+* SFM320 - When features are aggregated, either to create a higher level feature or an application, and a bundle/artifact is encountered with different versions, the feature model must be capable of including both versions side-by-side.
+* SFM330 - When features are aggregated, either to create a higher level feature or an application, the resulting feature or application must be minimal meaning it must not contain additional or unneeded artifacts.

 ## Tooling
 The following requirements relate to tooling around the Feature Model.
-General Comment (CZ) : Most of the requirements start with "The feature model must...", however these are not requirements for the feature model itself, but rather for some tooling.
-We need to rephrase, potentially regroup.

-* SFT010 - A maven tool must be provided that can create a Sling Launchpad from the feature model.
-* SFT020 - The feature model must allow minimal packaging of runtime artifacts for a feature based on one or more root features and including all their transitive dependencies, but no other artifacts.
+* SFT010 - Tooling must support runtime launching with one or more features.
+* SFT020 - Tooling must be able to compute the effective requirements of a feature by inspecting the feature's content and combining this with requirements specified on the feature itself.
+* SFT030 - Tooling must be able to compute the capabilities of a feature by inspecting the feature's content and directly specified capabilities.
+* SFT040 - Given one or more root features, the feature model must be able to compute the start order of all resulting features so that dependencies of features are started first.
+Comment(CZ) : Is this tooling or feature model?
+* SFT050 - Tooling must be able to find all features that provide the capabilities required by a given feature, from a set of available features.
+* SFT060 - It should be possible to dynamically install and uninstall features at runtime.
-* SFT030 - The feature model must support variable substitution for its values at runtime.
+* SFT070 - The feature model must support variable substitution for its values at runtime.
 Comment(CZ) : What exactly does this mean?
 Substitution of what?
-* SFT040 - The feature model should allow the arbitrary text files to be written to the file system, to support configuration of components that use file-based configuration such as properties or XML files, such as web.xml.
+* SFT080 - The feature model should allow the arbitrary text files to be written to the file system, to support configuration of components that use file-based configuration such as properties or XML files, such as web.xml.
 Comment(CZ) : Not sure what this actually means, how does web.xml play a role here?
-* SFT050 - The feature model must support runtime launching with one or more features.
-* SFT060 - The feature model must be able to compute the effective requirements of a feature by inspecting the feature's content and combining this with requirements specified on the feature itself.
-* SFT070 - The feature model must be able to compute the capabilities of a feature by inspecting the feature's content and directly specified capabilities.
-* SFT080 - The feature model must be able to find all features that provide the capabilities required by a given feature, from a set of available features.
-* SFT090 - Given one or more root features, the feature model must be able to compute the start order of all resulting features so that dependencies of features are started first.
-* SFT100 - It should be possible to dynamically install and uninstall features at runtime.

 ### Containers
 These requirements